lamberta/devkit-doc/examples/guide/images/sprite-sheet/readme.md

     };
 ~~~

-The tick function is called each frame
+The tick function is called each frame...

 ~~~
     this.tick = function(dt) {